 motiroti’s extensive online archive This covers project synopsis with complete production credits.
 Playful presentation and image functionality doesn’t work.

-Below I share two wonderful takeaways for those associated with motiroti or curious to understand what it was and how it continues to thrive as a touch.
+Below I share two wonderful takeaways for those associated with motiroti or curious to understand what it was and how it continues to thrive through the lives it touched.

 Download PDF motiroti brochure